ast-fortiss-tum/coverage-emse-24/README.md

 ## MNIST

 The results of the AVP Case Study can be found here: [results-mnist](results-mnist)
 - The generated test case for each run for all used seed digits  are available here: [results-mnist\runs](results-mnist/runs/)
-- Coverage results are given here: [results-mnist\cid](results-mnist/cid/)

-The corresponding reference sets used for CID evaluation can be found here: [ref-set\mnist\oracle\variation](ref-set/mnist/oracle/variation)
+- Coverage results for on average 20 seeds are given here: [results-mnist\cid](results-mnist/cid/).
+Coverage results for each individual seed for the selected oracle `<oracle>` given can be found in the folder named `results-mnist/runs/multiseed_<oracle>`.
+Statistical test results are located in the file named `cid_significance.csv`.

+This folder contains for each seed a folder with the results of 10 runs for the algorithms RS, NSGA-II and NSGA-II-D. For instance, generated test cases for the seed digit 102 can be found here: [results-mnist\runs\multiseed_CriticalMNISTConf_05\MNIST_3D_RS_D102](results-mnist/runs/multiseed_CriticalMNISTConf_05/MNIST_3D_RS_D102).
+The coverage results for digit 102 are available in the folder named `comparison_['RS', 'NSGA-II-D', 'NSGA-II']`.

+The corresponding reference set for CID evaluation is located in the folder named `ref_set` inside the results folder.
+All seed digits from MNIST with their corresponding number that have the label 5 are given [here](code\code-mnist\problem\mnist\bootstrap\bootstrap_five.png).

 # Implementation